Hero Image

 Up to 38% savings

-Based on results from a real-world patient chart study sourced from geographically diverse hemophilia treatment centers of AFSTYLA, Adynovate®, and Eloctate® (n=40 for each product).
+#Based on results from a real-world patient chart study sourced from geographically diverse hemophilia treatment centers of AFSTYLA, Adynovate®, and Eloctate® (n=40 for each product).
 Data were gathered from May 2018 to July 2018, with data for some patients including 2+ years of treatment.
 Patients must have been treated prophylactically, on their current rFVIII treatment for 8 weeks or more, with an alignment of age and severity mix.

 Want to learn more?

-Meet with your CSL Behring Corporate Account Manager.
+Meet with your CSL Behring Associate

 Schedule a meeting